Why does my cat have bald patches?

 • Reaction to medication that has hair loss as a potential side effect.

-• Leukemia, both as a cause in its own right or as a result of their medication
+• Leukaemia, both as a cause in its own right or as a result of their medication

 • Injuries where the cat has grazed or cut their skin.
 Hair may not grow back from an area which has scarred.